Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-The advertised P2P IPv6 port.
-This port is only used when advertising both IPv4 and IPv6 addresses.
+Advertises the P2P IPv6 port.
+Use this port only when advertising both IPv4 and IPv6 addresses.
 The default is the port specified in [`--p2p-port-ipv6`](#p2p-port-ipv6).

 ### `p2p-advertised-udp-port`